sagold/json-schema-library/README.md

 <details><summary>About type JSONError</summary>

-In `json-schema-library` all errors are in the format of a `JSONError`
+In `json-schema-library` all errors are in the format of a `JSONError`:

 ```ts
 type JSONError = {